Cinéma Vérité (album): Cover versions/soundtracks

 The song "Anything, Anything (I'll Give You)" was covered by the Linkin Park frontman Chester Bennington's former band Grey Daze on their album ...no sun today.
 The California rockers Something Corporate have performed it live, although they have never released it on a studio recording.
 Recently, this song was sung by Storm Large, a contestant on the reality show Rock Star: Supernova.
 The band Lucky Boys Confusion recorded a cover version of the same song on their EP How to Get Out Alive.
-A coverversion of the song performed by Buckcherry is used in the credits for the film Road Trip.
+A cover version of the song performed by Buckcherry is used in the credits for the film Road Trip.

 Dramarama's original version of "Anything, Anything (I'll Give You)" was also used in the 1988 New Line Cinema film A Nightmare on Elm Street 4: The Dream Master, although it is not available on the soundtrack, but was issued as a 7-inch single promoting its appearance in the film.